 When you have cancer and you have tried many treatments without success, it’s hard to know when to stop treatment.
 Sometimes, even with the best care, cancer continues to spread.
-It is hard to accept, the best thing for you at that point may be to stop the cancer treatment.
+It is hard to accept, but the best thing for you at that point may be to stop the cancer treatment.
 Instead, you could focus on getting care to keep you comfortable and out of pain.

-This fact sheet explains how to know when it is time to stop treatment and focus on end-of-life care.
+The following explains how to know when it is time to stop treatment and focus on end-of-life care.
 You can use this information to talk with your doctor about your options and choose the best care for you.

 Cancer responds best to treatment the first time.

 When you treat a tumor for the first time, there is hope that the treatment will destroy the cancer cells and keep them from returning.
 But if your tumor keeps growing, even with treatment, there is a lower chance that more treatment will help.